SuperITMan/docker-fail2ban/README.md

 $ git clone https://github.com/superitman/docker-fail2ban.git
 $ cd docker-fail2ban
 ```
-Copy your filters in filter.d folder, your rules in rules.d and your jail.local in the current folder.
+Copy your filters in filter.d folder, your actions in action.d and your jail.local in the current folder.

 Then build your image
 ```